Fairbanks' Restaurants

 Two Rivers Lodge

-At 16 mile Chena Hot Springs Rd, it is a way out of town, but worth the drive
+At 16 mile Chena Hot Springs Rd, it is a way out of town,

-on Chena Hot Springs Road (assuming no construction projects!)
-They claim "Unrivaled
+but worth the drive on Chena Hot Springs Road (assuming no construction

-service, quality and ambiance", and here are a few things advertised on their
+projects!)
+Here are a few things advertised on their

 web site.